What is Dependency Injection?

 }

-Let's recall rule #1: Let It Be Passed to You: all the dependencies the class needs must be passed to it.
-Because if we break the rule, we have embarked on a path to dirty code full of hidden dependencies, incomprehensibility, and the result will be an application that will be painful to maintain and develop.
+Let's recall Rule #1: Let It Be Passed to You: all dependencies that the class needs must be passed to it.
+Because if we break the rule, we've embarked on the path to messy code full of hidden dependencies, lack of clarity, and the result will be an application that is a challenge to maintain and develop.

-In clean and well-designed code, there are never any hidden dependencies, Laravel facades, or static variables.
-In clean and well-designed code, arguments are passed:
+In clean and well-designed code, there are never hidden dependencies, Laravel facades, or static variables.
+In clean and well-designed code, arguments are provided:

 class Article